SourcePointUSA/ios-cmp-app/README.md

 The SDK will follow the same exact same lifecycle as with the 1st layer consent message.
 First calling the delegate method `onSPUIReady` when the PM is ready, `onAction` when the user takes an action, `onSPUIFinished` when the PM is ready to be removed from the View stack and, finally,  `onConsentReady` once the SDK receives the consent data back from the server.

+## Understanding the `SPDelegate` protocol (delegate methods)

+### onSPUIReady(_ controller: UIViewController)
+The SDK will wrap the web message into a `UIViewController` and call the `onSPUIReady` when there is a message to be displayed.

+### optional onSPNativeMessageReady(_ message: SPNativeMessage)
+The `onSPNativeMessageReady` is only called if the scenario returns a native message.
+It will be up to you to the `message` object on the screen using the layout you best see fit.

+### onAction(_ action: SPAction, from controller: UIViewController)
+Whenever the user takes an action (e.g. tapping on a button), the SDK will call the `onAction` passing the `action` as paramter.

+#### What's inside `SPAction`
+Among other internal data, you'll find:
+* `type: SPActionType`: an enum signaling the type of action.
+Use XCode's quick help on `SPActionType` for more info.
+* `campaignType: SPCampaignType`: an enum signaling the type of campaign in which the action was taken (`gdpr, ios14, ccpa, unknown`)
+* `customActionId: String`: if the type of action is `Custom`, this attribute will contain the id you assigned to it when building the message in our message builder (publisher's portal).
+* `publisherPayload: [String: SPJson?]`: also known as `pubData` in some of SP services, this is an arbitrary dictionary of key value pairs (set by your app) to be sent to our servers and later retrieved using the pubData API.

+With exception of `PMCancel` and `ShowPrivacyManager` actions, the SDK will call the `onSPUIFinished` after handling the action.

+### onSPUIFinished(_ controller: UIViewController)
+When an action is taken (see above), the SDK will handle it appropriately (sending a consent request to our servers, for example) and call the `onSPUIFinished` to indicate the message can be dismissed by your app.

+### optional onConsentReady(userData: SPUserData)
+The `onConsentReady` will be called in two different scenarios:
+1. After `loadMessage` is called but there's no message to be displayed.
+2. After the SDK receives the response for one of its consent requests.
+This happens after the user has taken a consent action (`AcceptAll`, `RejectAll`, `Save&Exit`) in the message or Privacy Manager.

+Make sure to check XCode's quick help of `SPUserData` for more information on what data is available to your app during `onConsentReady`.

+### optional onError(error: SPError)
-## What happens in case of an error?
-The SDK will in all cases wrap the error in one of the `SPError` class and eventually call the `func onError(_ error: SPError)` callback.
+In case of an error, the SDK will wrap the error in one of the `SPError` classes and eventually call the `onError(_ error: SPError)` callback.
 By default, the SDK will also remove all consent data from the device.
 This _may_ cause a consent message to be shown again, depending on your scenario.
-This was implemented on purpose to be the most safe possible.
-Since there are no consents data, vendors should refrain from performing logic that depend on it.
+This was implemented on purpose to be the most compliant as possible.
+Since there are no consent data, vendors should refrain from performing logic that depend on it.
-This behaviour can be opted-out by setting the flag  `consentManager.cleanUserDataOnError` to false, after you initialise `SPConsentManager`.
+This behaviour can be opted-out by setting the flag  `consentManager.cleanUserDataOnError` to `false`, after you initialise `SPConsentManager`.

 ## Programatically consenting an user
 It's possible to programatically consent the current user to a list of custom vendors, categories and legitimate interest caregories with the method: